Virux-66/GPU-Sched/README.md

 with applications bound for the GPU, and which could benefit from sharing.

 Jiabin Zheng update:
-We implement **AIGPU**, an arithmetic-intensity-guided single-GPU scheduling GPU, based on this framework.
+We implement **AIGPU**, an arithmetic-intensity-guided single-GPU scheduling model, based on this framework.
 In short,  **AIGPU** evaluates the degree of overlapped execution of multiple kernels to be scheduled.
 Then, it selects a concurrent kernel set whose aggregate arithmetic intensity approaches the x-coordinate of